merkatorgis/docker4gis/docs/run.md

 To build the run image and then run in one go, use `./app br run`.
 This works for any other image as well, eg `./app br proxy` builds the proxy image and runs the latest run image (`./app br proxy 27` would build proxy:27 and run run:latest, whereas `./app br run 8` would work, but not make sense).

+#### Push

+When things work, use `docker image push` to store the run image in the Docker registry.

 ### Server

+All a server needs is Docker, access to the Docker registry, and the little script running the run image.

+- Copy `run/run.sh` to the server, eg `~/apprun`.
+- Edit it to set environment variable `DOCKER_USER`
+- Make it executable through `chmod +x ~/apprun`

-Use the app's run script (which is a copy of `run/run.sh`): `./apprun` for latest, `./apprun 628` for version 628 with app 193 & postgis 12.
+`cd ~`, then `./apprun` for latest, `./apprun 628` for version 628 with app 193 & postgis 12.
 Any image version not found locally on the server, will be pulled from the Docker registry automatically.